srgk26/EasyPlotting.jl/README.md

 ***

-*** Deprecated instructions***

-*Steps 1: If you don't have any of Python3, Julia or seaborn(Python3) installed, please follow these steps (At the moment, much of these steps only apply to Mac OS X systems as the installation procedures vary for Windows/Linux OS.
-After Python3/Julia/seaborn installations by other means, the Julia main_code would still be compatible with your system though, regardless of OS - follow steps 2):*

-  1. Press Cmd+spacebar to open spotlight --> type 'Terminal' --> open Terminal
-  2. Type `git clone https://github.com/srgk26/easy_plotting.app.git` --> press 'enter'
-  3. Type `cd easy_plotting.app/src/Heatmap_scripts/`  ## This changes to the folder directory where heatmap scripts are stored. (type 'ls' to list all files within this directory)
-  4. Type `chmod u+rwx ./*`  ## This upgrades file permissions for all files in this directory to 'read+write+execute'.
-  5. Type `./Initiate_without_PyJulia_MacOS`  ## This step may take about 30 min.
-Admin password may be requested at the beginning.
-  6. Type `julia`  ## Runs Julia within terminal.
-  7. Type `include("main_code.jl")`  ## Adds and executes the 'main_code.jl' script.
-Might be slow or throw an 'IOError' the first time.
-Pls repeat the command again if this happens, it will work the second time.

-Now the GUI should run smoothly.
-Multiple plots can now be plotted at the same time.
-Just change options as you prefer and click the 'Plot' button when done.

-*Steps 2: If you have all of Python3, Julia and seaborn(Python3) installed, please follow these steps:*

-  1. Type `julia` in the terminal prompt.  ## Runs Julia within terminal.
-  2. Type `include("main_code.jl")`  ## Installs software dependencies if need to.
-Adds and executes the 'main_code.jl' script.
-Might be slow or throw an 'IOError' the first time.
-Pls repeat the command again if this happens, it will work the second time.

-***

 ***Future work:***
   1. Build fully functional, standalone apps for Mac, Windows and Linux distributions.
   2. Add other plotting functionalities and types.